top of page

 In english.

-7. Press the shutter button.
+• Fire the shutter: Press the shutter release button.

 In this video you can see how a Kodachrome 64 is inserted into the Rollei 35S and learn that you can still have these films developed today - but only for black and white slide film.